What Does the Liver Do? Understanding Its Key Functions

 The liver has 2 main sections, also called lobes: the larger right lobe and the smaller left lobe.
 These lobes are further divided into smaller segments.
 Each has its own blood supply.1-3

-The liver’s functions
+The liver's functions (hepatic functions)

 The liver performs over 500 essential functions that keep your body running smoothly.
 Here are just a few.1-3